streetwriters/notesnook/docs/help/contents/lock-notes-with-private-vault.md

 # [Desktop/Web](#/tab/web)

-1. Go to Settings from Sidebar.
+1. Go to Settings
-2. Click on `Create a vault` in `Vault` section.
+2. Go to `Vault` in `Security & privacy` section
+3. Click on `Create` button
-3. Enter the password for the vault in dialog.
+4. Enter the password for your vault (this password will be used to open all locked notes)
-4. Click on create to create the vault.
+5. Click on `Create` in the dialog to create the vault.
-5. Now you will be able to lock your notes with the password for vault.

 # [Mobile](#/tab/mobile)

 1. Go to Settings from Sidebar
 2. Scroll down to `Privacy and Security` section
-3. Press on `Create vault`
+3. Tap on `Create vault`
-4. Enter password for the vault and reenter to confirm.
+4. Enter password for the vault (this password will be used to open all locked notes)
-5. Press on `Create` button to create the vault.
+5. Tap on `Create` button to create the vault.
-6. Now you will be able to lock your notes with the password for vault.

 ---